County Dublin: Counties and the city

 The city of Dublin had been administered separately since the 13th century.
 Under the Local Government (Ireland) Act 1898, the two areas were defined as the administrative county of Dublin and the county borough of Dublin, with the latter in the city area.

 In 1985, County Dublin was divided into three electoral counties: Dublin–Belgard to the southwest (South Dublin from 1991), Dublin–Fingal to the north (Fingal from 1991), and Dún Laoghaire–Rathdown to the southeast.

-On 1 January 1994, under the Local Government (Dublin) Act 1993, the County Dublin ceased to exist as a local government area, and was succeeded by the counties of Dún Laoghaire–Rathdown, Fingal and South Dublin, each coterminous (with minor boundary adjustments) with the area of the corresponding electoral county.
+In January 1994, under the Local Government (Dublin) Act 1993, the County Dublin ceased to exist as a local government area, and was succeeded by the counties of Dún Laoghaire–Rathdown, Fingal and South Dublin, each coterminous (with minor boundary adjustments) with the area of the corresponding electoral county.
 In discussing the legislation, Avril Doyle TD said, "The Bill before us today effectively abolishes County Dublin, and as one born and bred in these parts of Ireland I find it rather strange that we in this House are abolishing County Dublin.
 I am not sure whether Dubliners realise that that is what we are about today, but in effect that is the case."

-Although Constituency Commissions should avoid breaching county boundaries when delineating Dáil constituencies as far as practicable, this does not include the boundaries of a city or the boundary between the three counties in Dublin.
+Although the Electoral Commission should, as far as practicable, avoid breaching county boundaries when recommending Dáil constituencies, this does not include the boundaries of a city or the boundary between the three counties in Dublin.
 There is also still a sheriff appointed for County Dublin.

 The term "County Dublin" is still in common usage.
 Many organisations and sporting teams continue to organise on a County Dublin basis.
-The Placenames Branch of the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media maintains a Placenames Database that records all placenames, past and present.
-The former county of Dublin is listed in the database along with the subdivisions of that county.
+The Placenames Branch of the Department of Rural and Community Development and the Gaeltacht maintains a Placenames Database that records all placenames, past and present.
+County Dublin is listed in the database along with the subdivisions of that county.
 It is also used as an address for areas within Dublin outside of the Dublin postal district system.

 For a period in 2020 during the COVID-19 pandemic, to reduce person-to-person contact, government regulations restricted activity to "within the county in which the relevant residence is situated".
-Within the regulations, the local government areas of "Dún Laoghaire-Rathdown, Fingal, South Dublin and Dublin City" were deemed to be a single county (as were the city and the county of Cork, and the city and the county of Galway).
+Within the regulations, the local government areas of "Dún Laoghaire–Rathdown, Fingal, South Dublin and Dublin City" were deemed to be a single county (as were the city and the county of Cork, and the city and the county of Galway).

 The latest Ordnance Survey Ireland "Discovery Series" (Third Edition 2005) 1:50,000 map of the Dublin Region, Sheet 50, shows the boundaries of the city and three surrounding counties of the region.
 Extremities of the Dublin Region, in the north and south of the region, appear in other sheets of the series, 43 and 56 respectively.